newrelic/video-agent-roku/README.md

 ```
  'Start New Relic agents
- NewRelicStart() ‘
+ NewRelicStart()
  NewRelicVideoStart(video)
 ```

 Where `video` is the Video node.

-##### (Optional) Enabling only system or video event capture
+#### (Optional) Enabling only system or video event capture

-Calling NewRelicStart() and NewRelicVideoStart(video)activates event capture for system and video respectively.
+Calling NewRelicStart() and NewRelicVideoStart(video) activates event capture for system and video respectively.
 The agent permits to capture only one type of event, if desired or necessary (e.g. when using an Insights Free account).

 To disable video events and capture only system events, simply omit the call to the NewRelicVideoStart function.